Business Advice from Leaders in the Bath and Beauty Industry

-Many years ago, I attended a business conference in Greenville, SC in hopes of meeting two specific speakers who were presenting a workshop together.
-They’d been the masterminds of an uber-popular haircare brand which had made it onto QVC and was the subject of a reality television show on Bravo.
-I was decidedly nervous, but decided to gather up every last shred of courage that I might ever possess and approach them about my product line.
+Many years ago, I attended a business conference in hopes of meeting two specific speakers who were presenting a workshop together.
+I was nervous, but decided to gather up every last shred of courage that I might ever possess and approach them about my product line.

 We hit it off instantly!
-The chemistry was amazing and both ladies cancelled their flight back to New York that evening in order to indulge in a long business dinner and mull over the possibility of collaboration.
 They asked me about my dreams for the company and words spilled freely from my mouth, including a rather awkward explanation of how much blood, sweat, tears and cash I’d invested into growing my little brand and why I needed to make money.

 The ladies sat quietly as I rambled and the moment I finally paused to catch my breath, one of the ladies reached across the table, grabbed my hand and very intentionally said: “Lela, we’re all in business to make money.
 You don’t have to justify the ‘why of it.
-We all need to make our money honestly, but there’s no shame in wanting to make money and you should never, ever apologize for it.”
+We all need to make our money honestly.
+There’s no shame in wanting to make money and you should never, ever apologize for it.”
 That moment changed my life.

 Roberta Perry Scrubz Body Scrub